Mpox

 • Cover your lesions

-If your medical examination determines that there’s a good chance you have mpox (probable case), or if the analysis of your samples confirms the infection beyond any doubt (confirmed case), there are many measures to follow, which can be anxiety-provoking for several reasons.
+If your medical examination determines that there’s a good chance you have mpox (probable case), or if the analysis of your samples confirms the infection beyond any doubt (confirmed case), there are many measures to follow, which may cause you anxiety for a number of reasons.

-For support, don’t hesitate to reach out to a community organization, such as RÉZO if you live in Montréal.
-You can also look at our interactive map to find the organization closest to you.
+For support, don’t hesitate to contact a community organization, like RÉZO if you live in Montreal.
+You can also consult the interactive map to find the organization nearest you.

-• Avoid touching your eyes or using contact lenses.
+• Avoid touching your eyes and using contact lenses

-• Avoid contact with people who are vulnerable to infection, such as immunosuppressed people, pregnant people and young children.
+• Avoid contact with people who are more vulnerable to infection, such as immunosuppressed people, pregnant people or young children.

-• Avoid any situations where uncovered lesions could touch or be touched by other people as well as situations where lesions could touch surfaces or objects that other people may touch afterwards.
+• Avoid all situations where your uncovered lesions could touch or be touched by other people, and situations where your lesions could touch surfaces/objects that other people may subsequently touch

 • Follow basic hygiene measures: wash your hands regularly and cover your nose and mouth when you sneeze or cough.

-• As a precaution, avoid contact with your pets (and any other animals around you); mpox may be transmittable from humans to animals.
+• As a precaution, avoid contact with your pets (or other animals around you): mpox could be transmitted from humans to animals.

-You need to follow these measures until the crusts (the final phase of the lesions) fall off and you can see a layer of new skin or according to your doctor’s recommendations.
+You’ll need to follow these measures until the scabs (last phase of the lesions) fall off and a layer of new, intact skin is visible, or as recommended by your doctor.

-Studies from high-income countries show that people living with HIV who are taking treatment and have a strong immune system do not present more severe symptoms or symptoms that last longer than HIV-negative people.
+Studies from high-income countries show that people living with HIV who are on treatment and have a strong immune system do not experience more severe or prolonged symptoms than HIV-negative people.

-However, people living with HIV who have a weakened immune system are at greater risk of complications.
-Various studies have shown that the vast majority of people hospitalized for severe complications have very weakened immune systems, often because they lack appropriate treatment for controlling HIV infection.
+Conversely, people living with HIV with weakened immune systems are at greater risk of complications.
+Various studies have shown that the vast majority of people hospitalized for severe complications had a very weakened immune system, often due to the absence of adequate treatment to control HIV infection.

-As such, the most important measures you can take to prevent any complications are:
+So, if you’re living with HIV, the most important steps you can take to prevent any complications are:

-• In general, you need to make an appointment at a SIDEP, a specialized HIV clinic or an HIV community organization.
+• In general, you need to make an appointment with a SIDEP, a specialized HIV clinic or an HIV community organization.

-• Consult the interactive map to find the HIV testing service closest to you.
+• Consult the interactive map to find the HIV testing service nearest you.

-• Also find out more about PrEP—this could be the right prevention method for you!
+• Find out more about PrEP: it could be the right HIV prevention method for you!

 The vaccine

-The vaccine is an excellent preventative method.
-In Canada, the Imvamune® vaccine has been authorized for use against mpox.
+Vaccination is an excellent method of prevention.
+In Canada, the Imvamune® vaccine has been authorized for mpox vaccination.

-The vaccine can be given before or after exposure.
-For a complete vaccination, you need two doses of the vaccine, given at least four weeks apart.
+The vaccine can be administered both before and after exposure.
+For a complete vaccination, 2 doses are required, administered at least 4 weeks apart.

 Pre-exposure vaccination

-Pre-exposure vaccination is strongly recommended for the following people, in the form of two doses given at least four weeks apart:
+The pre-exposure vaccine is strongly recommended for the following people, with 2 doses separated by at least 4 weeks:

-• Men (cis and trans) who are gay, bisexual or have sex with men and who meet at least one of the following criteria:
+• men (cis and trans) who are gay, bisexual or who have relationships with men who meet at least one of these criteria:

-• They have relations with people other than an exclusive partner OR their partner has relations with other people.
+• have relationships with people other than an exclusive partner, or whose partner has relationships with other people

-• They have relations in a sexual social space (ex.: bathhouse).
+• have relations in a place of sexual socialization (e.g. sauna)

 Post-exposure vaccination

-Post-exposure vaccination is provided in the form of two doses given at least four weeks apart to people who, in the last 14 days, have had the following types of contact with a person who is infected AND symptomatic:
+Postexposure vaccine is offered in 2 doses separated by a minimum of 4 weeks to people who, within the last 14 days, have had these types of contact with a person with mpox and symptoms:

-• Direct contact with skin (particularly with lesions, but not only) or bodily fluids.
+• direct contact with skin (including but not limited to lesions) or body fluids

-• Direct contact with objects that the person has touched (bedding, clothing, toothbrush, sex toys, and so on).
+• direct contact with objects touched by the person (bedding, clothing, toothbrushes, sex toys, etc.)

 What should I do if I have symptoms when I come to get vaccinated?

-If you have symptoms when you show up, you won’t be given the vaccine that day.
+If you have symptoms when you come to get vaccinated, you will not be able to be vaccinated that day.
 Here’s what to do:

-• See a healthcare professional so that they can examine you and take the necessary samples to detect (or not) the virus.
+• Consult a health care professional so that he or she can examine you and, if necessary, take the samples required to detect (or not) the virus.

-• If the samples analysis determines that you are not infected, wait until your symptoms have disappeared, then come back for the vaccine.
+• If the examination or analysis of the samples determines that you do not have mpox, wait until your symptoms have disappeared, then present yourself again.

-• If the samples analysis determines that you are infected, follow the steps outlined in the “Symptoms of mpox” section.
+• If the examination or sample analysis determines that you do have mpox, follow the steps outlined in the section on what to do if you have symptoms.

-• Once you’ve fully recovered, you’ll be considered adequately protected and won’t need to receive the vaccine.
+• Important: once you’ve fully recovered, you’ll be considered adequately protected and won’t need to receive the vaccine.

 Additional information

-If you were vaccinated against smallpox as part of the vaccination campaign that ended in 1972 AND you’re at high risk of exposure to mpox, a single booster dose may be recommended for you.
-But this is a conversation you need to have with your health professional.
+If you received the smallpox vaccine as part of the vaccination campaign that ended in 1972, and are considered at high risk of exposure to mpox, a booster dose may be recommended, but this is a discussion you need to have with your healthcare professional.

 How do I get assessed?

-If you have symptoms resembling those of mpox and would like to make an appointment for an evaluation, you can consult your local public health website (see list at bottom of page) to find the relevant information.
+If you have symptoms similar to those of mpox and would like to make an appointment for an evaluation, you can consult your local public health website to find the relevant information.

 You can also contact Info-Santé 811 (by dialing 811) for advice and referral to an appropriate resource in your area.